 - SHERPA/ROMEO - Find information about publishers' copyright pollitices and authors' self-archiving rights.

-- Health Sciences Copyright Management Office - Copyright information for the OSU Health Sciences community.
+- Health Sciences Copyright Management Office - Copyright information for The Ohio State University Health Sciences community.

-- Knowledge Bank - OSU's institutional repository, where authors may submit their scholarly work, including articles from green or open access publishers.
+- Knowledge Bank - The Ohio State University's institutional repository, where authors may submit their scholarly work, including articles from green or open access publishers.

-- OSUL Faculty Open Access Resolution - The Open Access Resolution passed by OSU Library faculty with FAQs about the resolution.
+- The Ohio State University Libraries Faculty Open Access Resolution - The Open Access Resolution passed by University Libraries faculty with FAQs about the resolution.

 - Understanding Open Access: When, Why, & How to Make Your Work Openly Accessible- A guide from the Authors Alliance for authors who want to make their works open and widely available.